UTSCCSCC01/finalprojects22-ebeauty/README.md

 #### To initialize the project:

-Run `npm install` in directories consisting front and back-end files (Note that this need to be done once and only once)
+Run `npm install --legacy-peer-deps` in directories consisting front and back-end files (Note that this need to be done once and only once)

 #### To run the project: